kluski777/Chess-2.0/README.md

 Chess 2 website built with react framework.

 The main goal was to introduce a simple website together with new features of chess 2 as well as new gameplay with new pieces, 'fog of war', technology tree and special tiles (not done yet).
+The site should allow the users to play against each other having a clock just like in competetive chess but with set of extra rules, pieces and features.

 For now the project consists of: